Private, In-Home Tutoring in Harlan, Iowa

-SchoolTutoring Academy’s tutoring programs for Harlan students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Harlan, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Harlan Community School District serves roughly 1,400 students in fours schools.
 The district uses the Iowa Core Curriculum.
 Each academic content area is organized by the subjects major topics which help explain what students are doing and learning in each class.
 This allows the school to create lessons and hands-on projects which inspire students.
 This curriculum framework helps support the 21st century learning skills the district seeks to instill.
 The Iowa core standards of English Language Arts and Math are basic to future success of all students, strengthening reading, communication and math skills, allowing students to be successful in other courses.